coq/coq/doc/sphinx/practical-tools/coqide.rst

    If a filename other than the first one includes a "~" to refer to the home directory, it won't be expanded properly.
-To work around that issue, one should not use comas but instead repeat the flag, in the form:
+To work around that issue, one should not use commas but instead repeat the flag, in the form:
    ``-unicode-bindings file1 .. -unicode-bindings fileN``.

 .. note::